NithinRegidi/DocVox/SETUP_GUIDE.md

 Open: `http://localhost:8080` (or the port shown in terminal)

 ### 7.3 Verify App Loads
-**Expected Result:** You should see the landing page with "Doc Speak Aid" title.
+**Expected Result:** You should see the landing page with "DocVox" title.

 ---